radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 ![Recursive Relationship-driven Hierarchy Example](Media/Image3.22.jpg)

-Virtual views based on recursive relationships are built with container and optionally content objects.
-For details on building context-based virtual hierarchies, please see [View Designer in the Context Builder Guide](/context-builder-guide/view-designer).
+Identity views based on recursive relationships are built with container and optionally content objects.
+For details on building context-based hierarchies, please see: [Model-driven Views](model-driven-views.md).

-### Virtual Views Combining Objects from Heterogeneous Sources
+### Identity Views Combining Objects from Heterogeneous Sources

-Virtual views that are comprised of objects and attributes from multiple heterogeneous data sources are built using links and/or joins.
+Identity views that are comprised of objects and attributes from multiple heterogeneous data sources are built using links and/or joins.
 Whenever a virtual view needs to contain information from more than one data source, the design options are:

 - Extend the entries from the primary source with attributes from other sources that the same users exist in.
-This is accomplished using [joins](#joins).
+This is accomplished using [joins](joins.md).
-- Condition the virtual hierarchy based on a relationship (common key) between objects across data sources.
-This is accomplished using [links](#links).
+- Condition the identity view hierarchy based on a relationship (common key) between objects across data sources.
+This is accomplished using: [links](model-driven-views).

 ### Joins